 They need to know if you have any of these conditions:

 This does not apply.
-This medicine should only be taken immediately before going to sleep.
+This medication should only be taken immediately before going to sleep.
 Do not take double or extra doses.

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Keep a regular sleep schedule by going to bed at about the same time each night.
 Avoid caffeine-containing drinks in the evening hours.
-When sleep medicines are used every night for more than a few weeks, they may stop working.
-Talk to your doctor if your insomnia worsens or is not better within 7 to 10 days.
+When sleep medications are used every night for more than a few weeks, they may stop working.
+Talk to your care team if your insomnia worsens or is not better within 7 to 10 days.

-Do not take this medicine unless you are able to stay in bed for a full night (7 to 8 hours) before you must be active again.
-Do not drive, use machinery, or do anything that needs mental alertness the day after you take this medicine.
+Do not take this medication unless you are able to stay in bed for a full night (7 to 8 hours) before you must be active again.
+Do not drive, use machinery, or do anything that needs mental alertness the day after you take this medication.
 You may have a decrease in mental alertness the day after use, even if you feel that you are fully awake.
-Tell your doctor if you will need to perform activities requiring full alertness, such as driving, the next day.
+Tell your care team if you will need to perform activities requiring full alertness, such as driving, the next day.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.

-If you or your family notice any changes in your moods or behavior, such as new or worsening depression, thoughts of harming yourself, anxiety, other unusual or disturbing thoughts, or memory loss, call your doctor right away.
+If you or your family notice any changes in your moods or behavior, such as new or worsening depression, thoughts of harming yourself, anxiety, other unusual or disturbing thoughts, or memory loss, call your care team right away.

-After you stop taking this medicine, you may have trouble falling asleep.
+After you stop taking this medication, you may have trouble falling asleep.
 This is called rebound insomnia.
 This problem usually goes away on its own after 1 or 2 nights.